erankova/Medical_Question_NLP/README.md

   <img src="https://github.com/erankova/Phase_4_Project/assets/155934070/aeb0634d-980b-4c95-a6dd-7d63d761ef15" alt="Final Models Feature Importances">
 </p>

-Looking at our classification report we can tell that the `AdaBoostingClassifier` while, doing mostly as well as the `DecisionTreeClassifier` it has better scores for accuracy, recall, and precision.
+Looking at our classification report we can tell that the `AdaBoostingClassifier` while doing mostly as well as the `DecisionTreeClassifier`, it has better scores for accuracy, recall, and precision.
 This means that it is balancing false negatives and false positives well and producing largly accurate predictions for us!

 <div style="display: flex; justify-content: center;">
   <img src="https://github.com/erankova/Phase_4_Project/assets/155934070/69ea77ce-0ce0-4771-82d1-9a6c627b0064" alt="DecisionTree Classification Report" style="width: 50%;">